Where was internal audit? Corporate failures and the role of IA

 In reality the independence of the third line puts internal audit closer to the role of referee in a tight derby game: expert in diplomacy and the rule book, respected for fairness, issuing warnings and overseeing the action.
 Like the referee, audit leaders are constantly maintaining pace with the game and looking ahead to the next move.

-Speaking in October 2019, Sir Donald Brydon, leading the review into UK audit voiced his frustration that the world of audit was being blamed for everything, he said “it is not auditors that cause companies to fail, that’s the result of the actions of directors”.
+When conducting his review of audit and governance, Sir Donald Brydon, voiced his frustration that the world of audit was being blamed for everything, he said “it is not auditors that cause companies to fail, that’s the result of the actions of directors”.